csiwek/sipptam/README.md

 ### Yin yang : sipptam (manager) and sipptas (slave).

+Distributed system to run SIPp instances.
 Three basic type of entities in the {sipptam} world.
 - `sipptam`, manager which reads the scenarios and parameters, it distributes the SIPp jobs among the slaves (`sipptas`), checks the status and outputs the result back to the user.
 - `sipptas`, slave which performs SIPp jobs.
 It provides an API for executing SIPp jobs in the box where it is running.
 - `dut`, device under test.
 Device to test such as [asterisk](http://www.asterisk.org/), [opensips](http://www.opensips.org/), [kamailio](http://www.kamailio.org/).